ervandew/eclim/src/doc/content/vim/cheatsheet.rst

   Issues a lvimgrep starting at the root of the current project.
 - :ref:`:ProjectLGrepAdd` /<pattern>/ file_pattern [file_pattern ...] -
   Issues a lvimgrepadd starting at the root of the current project.
-- :ref:`:TrackerTicket` <ticket_id> -
-  Opens the supplied ticket in your configured web based tracking tool.
 - :ref:`:ProjectTodo` -
   Searches project files for todo / fixme patterns and adds them to the location list.